zsomborjoel/warehouse-management-system/README.md

 # Warehouse-Management-System
+This is a non production POC.
 I was creating a warehouse management system for small reseller company.

 * Database: Sql Server Express
 * Language for business logic: T-SQL